sakapon-net/Random-Data-Web-API/README.md

 - alphabets
 - alphanumerics
 - byte sequence
-- UUID
+- UUID (GUID)
 - time-ordered ID

 ## Web App
 This project is actually the ASP.NET Web app that contains the following:
 - Web API
-- Help page with specification
+- help page with specification
-- Test page using jQuery
+- test page using jQuery

 [randomdata.azurewebsites.net](https://randomdata.azurewebsites.net/) is a sample deployment.